 Statistics show undernourishment was reduced from 4.3 percent between 1990 and 2015.
 Currently, 2.5 percent of the population is undernourished.

 These reductions are a result of the government-sponsored “Fondo Chile Contra el Hambre y la Pobreza,” or the Chile Fund against Hunger and Poverty.
-This organization, as well as the UNDP, have funded programs targeting the South-South Cooperation (SSC) and consequently Millennium Development Goals.
+This organization, as well as the UNDP, has funded programs targeting the South-South Cooperation (SSC) and consequently Millennium Development Goals.

 The SSC is defined as a developmental program among southern countries to promote, “multi-stakeholder approach, including non-governmental organizations, the private sector, civil society, academia and other actors…”